 After the outbreak of the Thirteen Years War in 1454, the castle was captured by the forces of the Prussian Union acting in consent with Poland.
-Being besieged in 1460 by the mercenary Teutonic army under the command of Bernard Szumborski, castle managed to repulse attacks for the next two years.
-After the end of the war, based on the Second Peace of Toruń in 1466, it was incorporated into the Kingdom of Poland for the seat of the starost.
+The Polish king leased it to Grot from Ostrów, but soon after it was garrisoned by Czech mercenary troops.
+In 1460 it was besieged by mercenary Teutonic troops, interestingly also by the Czechs, under the command of Bernard Szumborski.
+The garrison managed to resist attacks over the next two years despite the fall of the town.
+It was not until 1462 that Oldřich Červonka with a group of men serving the Polish king was admitted by the townspeople behind the walls and captured the town from the hands of the Teutonic Knights.
+After the end of the war, based on the Second Peace of Toruń in 1466, Golub was incorporated into the Kingdom of Poland for the seat of the starost.

 The stronghold was rebuilt in 1616-1623 at the request of the sister of king Zygmunt III Waza, the princess Anna Wazówna, who took over the Golub starosty.
 Then were added late-renaissance attics, a building on the outer baily, the shape of windows was changed and turrets in the corners were added.
 Repeatedly destroyed, among others, during the Swedish wars or by natural factors, however, it was always rebuilt and refurbished.

-On the western foreground of the castle there was an economic outer ward, separated by a dry ditch and a zwinger wall from the upper castle.
+On the western foreground of the castle there was an economic outer ward about 70 x 110 meters, separated by a dry ditch and a zwinger wall from the upper castle.
 It had a symmetrical, trapezoidal shape, probably resulting from the original arrangement of timber and earth building.
-Around the mid-fourteenth century, it was reinforced with a defensive wall with two corner towers and a gatehouse with a foregate from the west.
+In the second phase of construction around the mid-fourteenth century, it was reinforced with a defensive wall with two corner towers and a gatehouse with a foregate from the west.
 Along the western curtain of the outer ward, to the south of the gatehouse was a long economic building, probably serving as a stable.
 The economic buildings were also probably located on the north side of the gate.
 Another large, rectangular building was located in the south-eastern corner of the castle, probably originated from the Middle Ages, perhaps it contained a bath or a smithy, known from historical sources.

 In the third stage of works, at the end of the fourteenth century, a round south-west tower was built with an underground prison cell and a cylindrical tower in the north-west corner.
 They were adapted to fire fighting and had radial arrowslits.
-The south-western tower, preserved until today, was not originally much higher and probably had only one more floor.
+The south-western tower, preserved until today, was not originally much higher and probably had only one more floor (currently 15 meters high, originally it could have been about 18 meters or slightly more).
+It was placed on a four-sided pedestal probably started but not finished the second main tower.
 On the upper floor it was accessible from the level of the convent house by a timber bridge.
+Radial spacing loop holes were located on its individual floors, placed from the inside in segmentally vaulted niches.
+This arrangement allowed flank fire.
+The northern tower was probably similar, although it could have a slightly smaller diameter.

 To this day the upper castle has survived in the gothic-renaissance form.
 It stands out also, preserved in the original shape, and only slightly reduced, south-west tower.
 The castle houses a museum, hotel and restaurant, and regular outdoor events are organized.
 The tour starts at full hours, every half hour in the season.